 "I seek to grow a movement that not only builds individual success, but adds our voices to our cultural continuum, so that our legacy can live on for generations to come."

-Artistically, Sam is a playwright, writer, visual artist and graphic designer.
-Administratively, Sam started working in Aboriginal publishing at Broome based, Magabala Books ahead of becoming the Executive Producer of Yirra Yaakin Theatre Company before launching her company The KMBA Creative Agency.
+Artistically, Cook is a playwright, writer, visual artist and graphic designer.
+Administratively, Cook started working in Aboriginal publishing at Broome based, Magabala Books ahead of becoming the Executive Producer of Yirra Yaakin Theatre Company before launching her company The KMBA Creative Agency.

 Recipient of the UK Arts Council Fellowship in 2007 and 2011, winner of National NAIDOC Aboriginal Youth of the Year in 1999 and Broome Aboriginal Artist of the Year in 1998, Cook was the founding Aboriginal columnist for Artshub and Tracker, founder of Australia’s Blak History Month, #SOSBLAKAUSTRALIA and co-founder of Kaltja (pronounced Culture).

 Samantha is currently a member of the Australians In Film and the Queensland Independent Arts Alliance.
 She is a board member of Artivist Entertainment, International Association of Blacks In Dance and Australians in Music .